Home » Autism Awareness Month Activities for Students, Corporate Teams & Families

 Mom And Daughter Reading Book

 Many children with autism benefit tremendously from the companionship and assistance of service dogs.
 During this awareness month, families can participate in fundraising efforts or volunteer activities that support organizations that train and provide autism service dogs.
-This not only helps raise funds for a worthy cause but also teaches kids about the importance of acceptance and inclusivity for those on the autism spectrum.
+This helps raise funds for a worthy cause and teaches kids about the importance of acceptance and inclusivity for those on the autism spectrum.

 Walk for autism